Searching for the perfect waves in Corsica

-Four surfers from the island of Corsica talk about their ups and downs in search of the virgin waves.
+Four surfers from the island of Corsica talk about their ups and downs in search of the perfect waves.

 On this island, where the link to the sea has been built on conflicting relationships throughout its history, surfing has undergone a singular, almost anachronistic development.